alexsmyr0/Real-estate-portal/README.md

 # HomeFinder

 HomeFinder is an online real estate portal: users browse, search, favorite, and inquire about residential, commercial, and rental properties.
-The current scope is the MVP described in [docs/planning/sds.md](docs/planning/sds.md) — server-rendered Django pages on top of MySQL, with Django admin for staff operations.
+The implementation is a server-rendered Django monolith on MySQL, with custom staff pages alongside Django admin.
+The canonical scope reference is the submission SDS; [docs/planning/sds.md](docs/planning/sds.md) is the older internal planning doc and may lag the code.

 ## Stack